public-awesome/testnets/albatross-1/README.md

    --from <key-name>
    ```

-4. Request tokens from the Discord [#validator](https://discord.gg/QeJWCrE) channel if you need more.
+4. Request tokens from the [Stakebird Discord #validator channel](https://discord.gg/QeJWCrE) if you need more.